seanpringle/xoat/README.md

 	* Snapshot allows the freedom to mess windows up then quicky revert to a known state.
 * Some EWMH desktop atoms have been dumped as surplus to requirements.

+### config.h

+All customization happens in config.h.
+See in-line comments there.

+**Note**: config.h is tracked!
+Use a local git branch to protect any customization.